Start your sustainability journey by browsing through our Greenmark products and placing an order via our online store!

 But please take note; just because they are home compostable doesn’t mean you can throw them into the environment!
 While they will degrade in time, the process will take considerably longer than properly composting the waste, and be an eye sore to boot!

 Industrial composting takes place in facilities that are set up to handle large amounts of organic waste.

 Because of the sheer volume of material that pass through these sites, specific conditions such as moisture and temperature are carefully monitored and controlled during the composting process that allow PLA to break down effectively.

 Compostable packaging breaks down at different rates owing to the material of the product and the conditions that are used to dispose the product.

 Products that are thick and dense such as PLA cutlery will breakdown at slower rates than thin packaging such as paper bags.
 Products broken down in an industrial compost will break down faster than in a home compost conditions.
 Factors such as temperature, aeration and bacterial activity all play in a part in speeding up the decomposition process.

 Compostable packaging made from sugarcane, bamboo, wood and areca palm and PBAT can be sustainably disposed via home backyard compost or worm farms.
 Packaging made from PLA must be disposed via industrial composting facilities to be sustainably processed into organic matter or fertiliser.

 Compostable packaging cannot breakdown in landfill – or pretty much most things cannot breakdown in landfill.
-As the food packaging gets trapped underneath piles and piles and other waste, there will not be able to produce oxygen to decompose and will alternatively produce methane and other toxic gases.
+As the food packaging gets trapped underneath piles and piles of other waste, it will not be able to produce oxygen to decompose and will alternatively produce methane and other toxic gases.
 This not only goes for compostable food packaging, but all types of waste that ends up in landfill.
-That’s why we highly recommend disposing compostables via organics recycling or a composting facility.
+That’s why we highly recommend disposing compostables via home compost or a composting facility.